polkadot-fellows/RFCs/text/0031-corejam.md

 ### From Old to New

 The current specification of the Polkadot protocol, and with in the Relay-chain operation, is designed in line with the overall requirements of and terminology in the Polkadot (1.0) whitepaper.
 It incorporates first-class concepts including *Proof-of-Validity* and *Parachain Validation Function*.
 This will no longer be considered canonical for the Polkadot protocol.
-To avoid confusion this design will be known as the *Fixed-function Parachains Legacy Model*, or the *Legacy Model* for short.
+To avoid confusion, this design will be known as the *Fixed-function Parachains Legacy Model*, or the *Legacy Model* for short.

-Existing parachains functionality will continue to be provided as a special case under a more general and permissionless model which is detailed presently and known as *CoreJam*.
+Existing functionality relied upon by parachains will continue to be provided as a special case under a more general and permissionless model which is detailed presently and known as *CoreJam*.
+Transition of Polkadot to be in line with the present proposal will be necessarily imply some minor alterations of formats utilized by Cumulus, Smoldot and other light-client APIs (see the section on Compatibility).
+However, much of the underlying logic (in particular, consensus, disputes and availability) is retained, though its application is generalised.
+This proposal will only make note of the expectations regarding the changes, and presumes continuation of all other logic.

 As part of this model, we introduce a number of new and interrelated concepts: *Work Package*, *Work Class*, *Work Item*, *Work Output*, *Work Result*, *Work Report* and *Work Package Attestation*, *Work Class Trie*.